-Additionally, per §4239.A, participants are both informed of their rights and must acknowledge receipt of these rights as part of the care planning process.
+5 Facilitates individual choice regarding services and supports, and who provides them.
+Louisiana Administrative Code: - LAC 48:1.4255 - LAC 48:1.4277 - LAC 48:1.4277 - LAC 48:1.4281 - LAC 48:1.4283 - LAC 48:1.5035 Rights and Responsibilities of HCBSW (OAAS-RF-10- 005, EFF.
+9-2-14) of the care planning process.
 Recently, language was modified in the ADHC provider manual to better support the participants' ability to exercise choice/preference in their dining options.
-Language will be added to the participants' rights and responsibilities document to ensure that participants' autonomy and independence are supported and not infringed upon. amended to reflect this requirement.
-September 1, 2017 - September 30, 2017 3.
-Incorporation of comments - November 1, 2017 4.
-Issuance of Rights and Responsibilities - December 31, 2017 5 Facilitates individual choice regarding services and supports, and who provides them.
-Louisiana Administrative Code: - LAC 48:I.4255 - LAC 48:I.4273 - LAC 48:I.4277 - LAC 48:I.4279 - LAC 48:I.4281 - LAC 48:I.4283 - LAC 48:I.5035 Rights and Responsibilities of HCBSW (OAAS-RF-10- 005, EFF.
-9-2-14) Current rules and participant rights ensure participants are afforded choice in provider and service settings.
-N/A N/A 6 The unit or dwelling is a specific physical place that can be owned, rented, or occupied under a legally enforceable agreement by the individual receiving services, and N/A N/A N/A According to 42 CFR §441.301(c)(4)(vi), this requirement is not N/A N/A
+Language will be added to the participants' rights and responsibilities document to ensure that participants' autonomy and independence are supported and not infringed upon.
+Compliant Current rules and participants are afforded choice in provider and service settings.
+N/A N/A 6 The unit or dwelling is a specific physical place that can be owned, rented, or occupied under a legally enforceable agreement by the individual receiving services, and N/A N/A N/A According to 42 CFR §441.301(c)(4)(vi), this requirement is not applicable as ADHC is a non-residential setting.
+N/A N/A

-the individual has, at a minimum, applicable as ADHC is a
+the individual has, at a

+1

+minimum, the same

-the same responsibilities and non-residential setting.
+responsibilities and

+protections from

-protections from eviction that
+eviction that tenants

-tenants have under the
+have under the

-landlord/tenant law of the State,
+landlord/tenant law of

+the State, county, city,

-county, city, or other designated
+or other designated

 entity.
-For settings in which

-landlord tenant laws do not apply,

-the State must ensure that a lease,

-residency agreement or other form

-of written agreement will be in

-place for each HCBS participant,

-and that the document provides

-protections that address eviction

-processes and appeals comparable

-to those provided under the

-jurisdiction's landlord tenant law.

-27/4 37/1 NT/ A 27/4 27/4

-7 Units have entrance doors N/A N/A N/A N/A N/A

-lockable by the individual, with

-only appropriate staff having According to 42 CFR

-keys to doors. \$441.301(c)(4)(vi), this

-requirement is not

-applicable as ADHC is a

-non-residential setting.

-non-residential setting.

-8 Individuals sharing units have a N/A Rights and Responsibilities of N/A N/A N/A

-choice of roommates in that HCBSW (OAAS-RF-10-005,

-setting.
-EFF.
-9-2-14), p.1.

-According to 42 CFR

-§441.301(c)(4)(vi), this

-requirement is not

-applicable as ADHC is a

-non-residential setting.

-However, as stated in the

-OAAS Rights and

-Responsibilities,
+For settings in

+which landlord tenant

+laws do not apply, the

+State must ensure that

+a lease, residency

+agreement or other

+form of written

+agreement will be in

+place for each HCBS

+participant, and that the

+document provides

+protections that

+address eviction

+processes and appeals

+comparable to those

+provided under the

+jurisdiction's landlord

+tenant law.

+7 Units have entrance N/A N/A N/A N/A N/A

+doors lockable by the ,,,, ,

+individual, with only According to 42 CFR

+appropriate staff §441.301(c)(4)(vi),

+having keys todoors. this requirement is

+Having Reys todools. not applicable as

+ADHC is a non-

+residential setting.

+8 Individuals sharing N/A Rights and N/A N/A N/A

+• units have a choice of IN/A Responsibilities of 14/74 IN/A IN/A

+The state of the s According to 42 CEP

+roommates in that HCBSW (OAAS-RF-10- According to 42 CFR